 All matches will consist of one innings per side, each innings being limited to a maximum of 50 overs.
-All matches shall be of one day's scheduled duration.
-There is no reserve day
+All matches shall be of one day's scheduled duration provided that participating countries in a series may agree to provide for a reserve day on which an incomplete match may be replayed or continued from the scheduled day.